FINANCIAL WELLNESS

 Create “Saving Goals”

-It might benefit you to map the larger expenses you plan on making in the future; that way, you’ll know exactly how much to save and when you’ll need those funds by.
-Say you want to purchase a new car in three years’ time.
-But by the end of this year, you want to help pay for your child’s wedding.
-Locking in these big purchases and when you need to make them will help you plan how much money you should put away each month.
+It might benefit you to map the larger expenses you plan on making in the future; that way, you'll know exactly how much to save and the date you'll need those funds.
+Say you want to purchase a new car in three years' time.
+But by the end of this current year, you want to help pay for your child's wedding.
+Locking in these big purchases with a deadline should help you figure out how much money you need to put away each month and how much you have left over for other big-time purchases.

 Track Your Money

 Do you ever feel like your money is being pulled in a million different directions?
 Before you know it, you don’t have much left to save from your last paycheck.
-If this is the case for you, try tracking where your money is going each week.
+If that speaks to you, try tracking where your money is going each week.
 The results might surprise you.

-Perhaps you’re still paying for a streaming service subscription you only wanted to test out a few months ago.
-Or maybe you’re spending more than you would like to on fast food each week.
-Whatever the case is, pay closer attention to the flow of your finances to cut out any unnecessary expenses and redirect the money to your savings.
+Maybe you’re still paying for a streaming service subscription you only wanted to test out a few months ago.
+Or maybe you’re spending more than you’d like to admit on fast food each week.
+Whatever the case is, pay closer attention to the flow of your finances to cut out any unnecessary expenses and redirect that money to your savings.

 Sell, Sell, Sell